 There are staff members available at all times to help support students during each step of the study abroad process.
 Please encourage your student to contact us should they need specific assistance or advice at any time.

-All students participating in a Loyola-sponsored program or exchange are required to hand in a study abroad deposit to Student Administrative Services prior to their semester or year abroad.
+All students participating in a Loyola-sponsored program are required to hand in a study abroad deposit to Student Administrative Services prior to their semester or year abroad.
 This deposit will be deducted from the study abroad program fee described under program costs.

 All students hoping to study abroad will need a valid passport.
 If your student already has a passport, please make sure that it is not set to expire in the near future.
 Passports must be valid up to six months after the end of the program.
 If your student does not have a passport, or the passport is set to expire within this time frame, then it is important that they apply for a new one as soon as they make the decision to study abroad.
 Often, passport information is required by our partner universities during the application process, and a passport will be necessary to obtain a student visa.
 For more information and to download a passport application form, you can visit http://travel.state.gov/passport/passport_1738.html.
 Passport applications are currently taking anywhere between 4 – 10 weeks to be processed.